Multi-target quantum compilation algorithm: Multi-target quantum compilation

 In this framework, we run the VQA process twice.
 The first run aims to create a suitable $\mathcal{L}(\bm\Theta, V_l)$ for evaluating the GA evolution process.
 We can choose a small $n_{\rm iter}$ in this step to reduce computational cost.
 The second run occurs after the GA and aims to optimize $\bm\Theta$ to ensure that $\mathcal{L}(\bm\Theta^*, V^*)$ is minimized within the best circuit $V^*$.

 Our scheme differs from the one-stage \cite{Du2022} and two-stage architecture search \cite{PhysRevResearch.2.023074,Ostaszewski2021structure}.
-In those methods, all circuits are generated, their cost functions are evaluated, and they are sorted from best to worst to select the top one.
+In those methods, all circuits are generated, their cost functions are evaluated as the low-depth and high number of gates as much as possible (gate density \cite{10.1145/3550488} close to unity), and they are sorted from best to worst to select the top one.
 In our approach, each circuit $V_l\in\mathcal{V}$ is evaluated and compared with the best circuit (initially set as $V_1$).
 We thus do not require space to store all circuits.
 Although genetic algorithms have been suggested for quantum state tomography \cite{Creevey2023}, we believe they are also promising for different types of VQAs, including our proposed method for quantum compilation.

+So far, we have observed that Ashhab et al. found that if a quantum circuit can perfectly implement one arbitrary target using random search, it can also implement any other targets with the same gate configuration.
+It only requires recalculating the single-qubit rotation parameters for each new target \cite{PhysRevA.106.022426,PhysRevA.109.052605}.
+This finding is similar to our discovery here using quantum compilation.

-\subsubsection{Numerical illustration}
+\subsection{Numerical illustration}